Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Model formulation

-$q$ is the imitation rate that measures how quickly humans adopt PPEs due to factors such as social influence, imitation, what they hear, and what they see in their social cycle.
-For Germany, this parameter may be small because many people rely on scientific advice rather than their social cycle, but the social influence, of course, cannot be completely discarded.
-For example, a study by \cite{Esguerra2023} investigated the evidence of the influence of motives in social signalling from COVID-19 vaccinations in Germany.
-The study concluded that when participants believed their decision would influence a peer, and they informed the peer before the peer made their own decision, the likelihood of registering for vaccination doubled.
-This highlights a significant effect of social influence and imitation in decision-making regarding the uptake of vaccines and other preventive measures against disease pathogens in Germany.
-The parameter $r_p$ measures the perceived inconvenience/frustration/annoyance due to the use of PPEs, $r_i$ measures the perceived risk of infection, and $m$ measures the extent to which the disease prevalence in birds affects the adoption of PPEs by susceptible humans.
-It is worth noting that when $\dis r_imI_B> r_p,$ then more people are using PPEs, while when $\dis r_imI_B< r_p,$ fewer people are using PPEs.
-This allows us to model the PPE adoption as a game, where players are susceptible humans who are not sure whether to adopt PPEs or not, as their decision may have effects on their daily socio-economic, cultural, and emotional livelihoods \citep{Bauch2005, Nkonzi2022}.
-Setting $\dis \kappa=\frac{q}{r_p},\; \omega=\frac{mr_i}{r_p},$ Equation (\ref{eq11}) reduces to
+In this equation, $q$ is the imitation rate that measures how quickly people adopt PPE due to factors such as social influence, imitation, what they hear, and what they observe within their social circle. $r_p$ measures the perceived inconvenience, frustration, or annoyance due to PPE use, $r_i$ measures the perceived infection risk, and $m$ indicates how much disease prevalence in birds affects PPE adoption by susceptible humans.
+Notably, when $\dis r_imI_B> r_p,$ more people use PPE, whereas when $\dis r_imI_B< r_p,$ fewer people do.
+This enables us to model PPE adoption as a game in which players are susceptible humans who are undecided about adopting PPE, considering their potential impacts on people's daily socio-economic, cultural, and emotional livelihoods \citep{Bauch2005, Nkonzi2022}.
+The reduced version of Eq. (\ref{eq11}) is given by Eq. (\ref{eq12}) and the full derivation is shown in Section S3 of the Supplementary material.

-The new dimensionless scaling parameter $\omega\geq 0$ measures the individuals' sensitivity to the WNV prevalence in birds.
-This is how strongly individuals respond to WNV risk in birds when deciding to adopt PPEs.
-A high value of $\omega$ means that, upon seeing WNV cases in birds, individuals become cautious and highly prioritize PPE usage.
-On the other hand, lower values of $\omega$ mean that individuals are hesitant to use PPEs, despite an increase in bird cases.
-This parameter represents educational initiatives, media campaigns, etc., in making people aware of the presence of WNV in their communities, and informing them about the advantages of adopting PPEs and the disadvantages of not adopting them.
-The rate of PPE adoption increases whenever $\dis \omega>\frac{1}{I_B}.$ Susceptible humans are recruited at a birth rate $b_H=0.000055$ and they can die naturally at a rate of $\mu_H=0.000034.$ The force of infection on humans is given by
+It follows that when $ x=0$, individuals do not use any PPE, whereas when $ x=1$, the entire susceptible population adopts PPE, representing the maximum level of protective behaviour in the model.